 What you can do

-As the weather changes, it’s vital we pay attention to all these potential risks to ensure we aren’t getting sick, and that our children are as healthy as can be.
+As the weather changes, it’s vital we pay attention to all these potential risks to ensure we aren’t getting sick, and that our children are staying healthy as can be.
 In order to keep your lungs healthy and strong, you can do little things that will make a big impact.
 For example, try to have a regular exercise schedule.
 Your body, lungs, and heart will thank you.
-Get outside and take a walk with the family or practice yoga, which can help you focus on your breathing and increase lung capacity.
+Get outside and take a walk with the family, practice yoga or check out myfitstation.com to get tips on how to stay fit and healthy.

 In general, just remember this time of year is cause for a little extra cleaning around the house.
 If your children spend their day in school they are likely to come home with a cold or a runny nose, so reminding the entire family to wash their hands can go a long way.
 As long as you pay attention to the things we mentioned above, a cold will be your biggest concern and the easiest fix!